 It was just after 9 A.M on Saturday morning when I noticed the steam pouring out of dozens of traditional bamboo baskets in front of a traditional little shophouse restaurant.

 The Thai name for the restaurant is Tuang Dim Sum.
-There’s no sign in English, but you can’t really miss it with everything that’s going on outside.
+There’s no sign in English, but you can’t miss it with everything that’s going on outside.
 Come on the weekend, and they’ll be a queue of people waiting outside for their takeaways.
 After being seated, I found out that the owner, head chef and general big boss man, Mr. Yip, used to work for some of the five star hotels in Bangkok including the Shangri-La.
 Thankfully, he decided to pack that in and open an altogether more wallet-friendly place where everyone can enjoy his incredible dim sum; five star quality for one star prices!

 I pondered what I was going to have while I was waiting outside to be seated.
 I decided to go for the pork and mushroom sui mai (steamed dumplings), prawn har gow (steamed crystal skin dumplings), chee cheong fun with bbq pork (rice noodle rolls) and steamed pork spare ribs.